IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 - `Owner` (to which a `Pet` "belongs to")
 - `Visit` (to represent each visit by a `Pet` to the PetClinic)

-Entities can be added to the domain modeler by right-clicking on the background and selecting the `New Class` option.
+Entities can be added to the domain designer by right-clicking on the background and selecting the `New Class` option.
 Alternatively, they can also be added in the tree view by right-clicking on a folder and similarly selecting the `New Class` option.

 Create a `Pet` entity and then right-click it (on either the visual diagram's block or the tree view element) and then select the `Add Attribute` option to add the following attributes: